elemental-lf/external-storage/README.md

 ## CephFS and RBD volume provisioners for Kubernetes

-This fork was needed because no current container images were available anymore as there haven't been any releases since August 2018.
-It is current with upstream `master` as of 08/08/2019 and contains one further fix to allow the RBD provisioner to compile again.
-It also supports all Ceph RBD image features and not only `layering` in the storage class specification.
+This fork of https://github.com/kubernetes-retired/external-storage was needed because no current container images were available anymore as there haven't been any releases since August 2018 and since then the whole project has been retired.

+The fork is current with upstream `master` as of 08/08/2019.
+In March 2021 I merged the `openstorage-5.5` branch of the "Open Storage for Linux Containers by Portwkorx" fork of this project (found at https://github.com/libopenstorage/external-storage/tree/openstorage-5.5, commit 697cbc8) to vendor in new Kubernetes client libraries which also required some small changes to the code of the provisioners.

+Here is a summary of the Ceph related changes that I made in addition to the work documented above:

+* Support for more RBD image features apart from `layering` (NB: Your RBD client needs to support them too!)
+* Ignore already deleted images and allow K8s resource deletion to proceed
+* Purge any (unprotected) snapshots before deleting the image allowing the image deletion to succeed

+The last change is probably the one with the most impact, and you should consider if this is the right behaviour for your use case.

 Container images are automatically made available on Docker Hub: